SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Type safety is the dgree to which a programming language prevents logic-type type errors in favor of static-semantic type errors.
 A logic-type type error is caused by treating a value as the wrong type.
+A type-safe language is a language that throws more static semantic type type errors instead of logic errors.

 #### Conversion, coercion, casting and context (plus truthy/falsiness)